albertchon/LocalInjective/README.md

-# LocalOsmosis
+# LocalInjective

 ## Important note
-Please note that if you are working with the [Osmosis](https://github.com/osmosis-labs/osmosis/) repo you can also easily run a testnet by using some of the [make commands](https://github.com/osmosis-labs/osmosis/blob/main/Makefile), for example:
+Please note that if you are working with the [Injective Core](https://github.com/InjectiveLabs/injective-core/) repo you can also easily run a testnet by using some of the [make commands](https://github.com/InjectiveLabs/injective/blob/main/Makefile), for example:

 ```
 make localnet-start